david-guyon/personal-page/README.md

 The aim of this page is to present myself.
 This page will be displayed at http://david.guyon.me.

 ##Last important updates
+###01/10/14
+- Complete new design
+- New version of the English CV
+- New version of the French CV

 ###26/07/14
 - Add new project in the list: Dynamic lstopo
 - Convert all indent to spaces